This post may contain affiliate links (read more)

 Shoes – £0

-I did buy shoes for all 3 of them, but in the end they all had different requirements in a shoe and weren’t happy with what I bought so I just let them get their own – the dresses were floor length anyway so it was just one stress that really didn’t need worrying over.
+I did buy shoes for all 3 of them.
+In the end they all had different requirements in a shoe and weren’t happy with what I bought.
+So I just let them get their own.
+The dresses were floor length anyway so it was just one stress that really didn’t need worrying over.

 Hair & Makeup – £120

 The service we received from Burton was amazing.
-We actually went back and took the two boys who handled our order a bottle of Jack Daniels each to say thank you.
+We went back and took the boys who handled our order a bottle of JD each to say thank you.
 They were so helpful!
-They just took a list of our groomsmen and asked them to pop in when they had some free time to try on a suit and pick a pair of shoes – their sizes and picks were noted and when everyone had been in they placed the order for us.
+They just took a list of our groomsmen and asked them to pop in when they had some free time to try on a suit and pick a pair of shoes.
+Their sizes and picks were noted and when everyone had been in they placed the order for us.

 To hire would have cost at least £100 per person (and that was for a suit we didn’t particularly like) and we would’ve had the added worry of the boys staining/ripping/damaging their suits (what can I say?
 They cannot be trusted!)